arynnaggarwal/Analysis_of_Indian_Startup-s_Funding/README.md

-# Analysis and Visualization of Indian Startups' Funding
+# Analysis and Visualization of Indian Startup's Funding

+## Power BI Report
+Explore the live Power BI dashboard for an interactive experience: [View Project on Power BI](https://app.powerbi.com/links/xrQn67kDzK?ctid=4491fde7-7cec-49af-b870-98ef09899d11&pbi_source=linkShare)

 ## Overview
 This project focuses on two main components: cleaning and standardizing a dataset related to startup funding, and analyzing the funding landscape of Indian startups using Power BI.
 The primary goals are to ensure data integrity and provide insights into trends and patterns in the startup ecosystem.